-Application : Applied Explanation on : application of the practice Meeting materials The Board and Board Committees meeting schedules, together with their agendas are made available before the first quarter of each financial year to allow for adequate preparation before the meetings.
+Application : Applied Explanation on application of the practice Meeting materials The Board and Board Committees' meeting schedules, together with their agendas are made available before the first quarter of each financial year to allow for adequate preparation before the meetings.
 The schedules map out the flow of key items of business to ensure that sufficient time is set aside for discussion.
-The Board and the Board Committees require all Board materials and information (agenda, Board papers, minutes etc.) to be submitted five working days prior to each meeting, except for papers which the Chairman of the Board or Chairman of the Board Committees have agreed to be submitted in less than five working days.
-Apart from sensitive/confidential papers, Board materials are disseminated electronically using a Board Meeting Management Solution ("Solution"), which provides Directors with secured access to meeting papers globally.
-The Solution is an initiative towards having paperless Board meetings made conference calls with Directors who are non-resident or are travelling more effective.
-The Solution has made dissemination of meeting materials efficient during the COVID-19 pandemic.
-Board papers deemed urgent may be submitted to the Group Secretary for tabling at Board and Board Committee meetings, subject to the approval of both, the Chairman and the Group Managing Director.
+The Board materials and information were submitted within four to seven working days prior to each meeting.
+Apart from sensitive/confidential papers, Board materials are disseminated electronically using a Board Meeting Management Solution (Solution), which provides Directors with secured access to meeting papers globally.
+The Solution is an initiative towards having paperless Board meetings and has made conference calls with Directors who are non-residents or are travelling more effective.
+The Solution has made the dissemination of meeting materials efficient during the COVID-19 pandemic.
+Board papers deemed urgent may be submitted to the Group Secretary for tabling at Board and Board Committee meetings, subject to the approval of both the Chairman and the Group Managing Director.
 Meeting agendas are also sequenced by taking into consideration the complexity of the proposals and whether they are items for approval or noting by the Board.
-Effective Board meeting agendas set the tone for the meetings and encourage a more engaged and focussed discussion.
+Effective Board meeting agendas set the tone for the meetings and encourage a more engaged and focused discussion.
 These are done in order for Board meetings to be more effective and to enable in-depth deliberation of matters.
 Issues raised, deliberations and decisions including dissenting views made at Board meetings are recorded in the minutes.
-Senior Management may be required to make presentations on proposal papers and brief/update the Board on operational issues to fur
+Senior Management may be required to make presentations on proposal papers and brief/update the Board on operational issues to further facilitate the Board's decision-making process.

 All the Directors have direct access to the advice and services of the Group Secretary, whether as the full Board or in their individual capacity, in the furtherance of their duties.
-2. Minutes circulation The minutes of the meeting is action oriented and record the deliberations and decisions of the Board.
-The minutes include compiled Board instructions as Matters Arising for discussion at each Board meeting to ensure proper follow through.
+Minutes circulation The minutes of the meeting are action-oriented and record the deliberations and decisions of the Board.
+The minutes include compiled Board instructions as Matters Arising for discussion at each Board meeting to ensure proper follow-through.
 The minutes are distributed to Board members and approved by the Chairman of the meeting at which the proceedings are held or by the Chairman of the next succeeding meeting.
-Every Board member is responsible to ensure that the minutes of meetings accurately reflect the deliberations and decisions of the Board, including whether any Director abstained from voting or deliberating on a particular matter.
+Every Board member is responsible for ensuring that the minutes of meetings accurately reflect the deliberations and decisions of the Board, including whether any Director abstained from voting or deliberating on a particular matter.
 The Group Secretary is responsible for ensuring that the proceedings of meetings are recorded, and the minutes circulated in a timely manner in accordance to the Board Charter or Terms of Reference of the Board Committees.
-Explanation for : departure Large companies are required to complete the columns below.
+Explanation for : departure Large companies a Large companies are required to complete the columns below.
 Non-large companies are encouraged to complete the columns below.
 Measure : Timeframe :